 Interesting Fact: Damascus is one of the oldest continuously inhabited cities in the world.
 First settled in the second millennium BC, it was chosen as the capital of the Umayyad Caliphate from 661 to 750 _ Wikipedia.

-To me, it was just another hometown, with visits to the cover market "Alhamidiya", the Umayyad Mosque, International Fair, Mount Qasion, the Barada River, and the mountain resorts of "Bloudan".
+To me, it was just another hometown, with visits to the covered market "Al-Hamediyah", the Umayyad Mosque, the International Fair, Mount Qasion, the Barada River, and the mountain resorts of "Bloudan".

-Interesting Facts: Over the centuries, Syria has been home to Roman, Greek, Arab, and Turkish empires.
+Interesting Facts: Over the centuries, Syria has been ruled by the Roman, Greek, Arab, and Turkish empires.